ohnosequences/ohnosequences.github.com/source/contact/index.markdown

 ---

-[@ohnoseq](http://twitter.com/ohnoseq) on twitter, or just the form below.
-Questions, comments, interests, projects, whatever! we'll be happy to hear from you:
+[@ohnoseq](http://twitter.com/ohnoseq) on twitter, mail to any of us (see [people](/people)) or just the form below.
+Questions, comments, interests, projects, whatever! we'll be happy to hear from you.

 <div id="wufoo-z7x3p9">
 </div>